MatthiasNickles/diff-SAT/README.md

 **Use**

 In the input, cost functions are defined in lines starting with "cost ".
 Cost functions need to be differentiable with respect to their respective parameter atom terms (see below).
+If multiple cost functions are given, their normalized sum is minimized.

 In addition to the cost functions, DelSAT input requires a list of _parameter atoms_ (parameter variables); these are the random variables which can occur in cost functions.
 They need to be listed in a single line starting with "pats " (preceding the cost function declarations).